gw-ospo/curioss-patterns/create-a-donor-or-sponsorship-prospectus.md

 * Information about the academic institution and its open source commitment.

 ## Tiered Sponsorship Levels
-* Defined sponsorship tiers (e.g., Community, Bronze, Silver, Gold, Platinum) with specific amounts.
+* Defined sponsorship tiers (e.g., Community, Bronze, Silver, Gold, Platinum) with specific funding amounts.
 * The benefits for each sponsorship tier may include recognition, networking opportunities and promotion opportunities.

 ## Value Proposition